Chapel of Saint Casimir: History

+Construction

-Prince Casimir was the second oldest son of the King of Poland and Grand Duke of Lithuania Casimir IV and Queen Elisabeth Habsburg of Hungary.
+Prince Casimir was the second oldest son of the King of Poland and Grand Duke of Lithuania Casimir IV and Queen Elisabeth of Austria.
 After his elder brother Vladislaus was elected as King of Bohemia in 1471, Casimir became the heir apparent.
 However, he focused on devotion to God and became known for his piety.
 He became ill (most likely with tuberculosis) and died at the age of 25.
-Prince Casimir was buried in a crypt under a chapel that his father reserved for the royal family.
+Prince Casimir was buried in a crypt under a Chapel of Chapel of the Blessed Virgin Mary that his father reserved for the royal family.
 He was the first burial in this chapel.
 It is located to the left of the entrance and is now known as the Wołłowicz Chapel after Bishop Eustachy Wołłowicz.
-Other family members buried in the chapel were Casimir's brother Alexander Jagiellon and two wives of Casimir's nephew Sigismund II Augustus.
-As Casimir's cult grew and he was his feast was approved by the pope in 1602, his remains were taken from the crypt and elevated to the altar in May 1604.
+Other family members buried in the chapel were Casimir's brother Alexander Jagiellon and two wives of Casimir's nephew Sigismund II Augustus – Elizabeth of Austria and Barbara Radziwiłł.

+Sigismund III Vasa, as a descendant of the Jagiellonians, had already begun efforts in 1600 to renovate the chapel; these intensified during the preparations for the prince’s canonization, which took place in 1604.
+In 1610, a fire broke out in Vilnius, in which the cathedral was damaged; it was subsequently restored in 1612–1619.
 The old small chapel did not suit the new function to house relics of a saint but no space could be found for a new chapel until Bishop Wołłowicz agreed to swap his chapel with the royal chapel in February 1624.
 The old Wołłowicz's chapel was demolished and construction started for the new Chapel of Saint Casimir.

 King Sigismund III Vasa financed the construction and hired Italian architect Costante Tencalla for the chapel's plan.
-The construction was finished in 1636 and the relics were solemnly translated by four bishops to the new chapel on 14 August 1634.
+The construction was finished in 1631.